Kenechi Udeze: Seattle Seahawks

 In 2012, Udeze was hired as an assistant defensive line coach for the Seattle Seahawks.

 Minnesota Vikings

 In 2013, Udeze completed the Bill Walsh NFL Minority Coaching Fellowship program with the Minnesota Vikings.

 Pittsburgh

 In 2014, Udeze was hired as an assistant strength and conditioning coach at the University of Pittsburgh.

 USC

 In 2015, Udeze returned to his alma mater, University of Southern California, to work as an assistant strength and conditioning coach, where he rejoined former Washington coaches Steve Sarkisian and Ivan Lewis.
 In 2016, he was made defensive line coach.

 LSU

 In 2019, Udeze was hired as a Defensive Analyst at Louisiana State University, reuniting with his former defensive line coach at USC Ed Orgeron, who is now the head coach at LSU.

 Vanderbilt

 On January 21, 2020, Udeze joined Vanderbilt University as their linebackers coach.

 Tennessee Titans

 On January 29, 2021, Udeze was hired by the Tennessee Titans as their assistant defensive line coach under head coach Mike Vrabel.

+Houston

+In 2023, Udeze joined the University of Houston staff as a pass rush specialist.

+FIU

+In 2024, Udeze joined FIU as an outside linebackers assistant coach.